We can mine and log the other planets when we get to them.

 Yes, sir.

-Look at the look at the analogies there.
+Look at the analogies there.

-It uh the only difference in Y2K is there was a definite end.
+The only difference in Y2K is there was a definite end.

-And it was all about the money also.
+And it was all about the money, also.

 Right.

-How else liberal you know, I'm glad you brought this up.
+How else, liberal, you know, I'm glad you brought this up.

-Can't I can't believe I'm a talk show host, I talk so little.
+I can't believe I'm a talk show host.

-Uh Liberals need a crisis in order to get people to depart with their money, their time, and their liberty.
+Liberals need a crisis in order to get people to depart with their money, their time, and their liberty.

-There was an old saying, war is the health of the state, where people would give up uh things they wouldn't normally give up in a time of war because they're afraid.
+There was an old saying, war is the health of the state, where people would give up things they wouldn't normally give up in a time of war because they're afraid.

-We've got a war on this and a war on that, instead of the legitimate war on terror, they want to poo-poo that.
+We've got a war on this and a war on that.

 They want a war on global warming.

-Well, how else would would a you know, liberalism is essentially getting people to do things that are unnatural and that they ordinarily wouldn't do?
+Well, how else would a you know, liberalism is essentially getting people to do things that are unnatural and that they ordinarily wouldn't do?

-Uh, you know, you can't use too much energy.
+You know, you can't use too much energy.

-All of those things are counterintuitive to say the least.
+All of those things are counterintuitive, to say the least.

-So how else would liberalism uh get implemented?
+So how else would liberalism get implemented?

 A crisis.